 The eyes are ringed in red.
 The dorsal fin is narrow and often protrudes upwards.
 When swimming it is held back against the body.
 When seen at night the entire body has more of a blueish tint than during the day but if kept in the lights this tint disappears quickly.
+The image below was taken at night with strobes and the blue tint can be seen.
 They grow up to 40 cm in length but most specimens sighted are more in the 30 cm range.

 IN THE WILD

 The Oriental flying gurnard usually has its pectoral fins close to the body as seen in the image above.
 They use their fins to “walk” across the bottom and also to scratch in the sand for tunicates and small crustaceans.
 They are opportunistic feeders and as can be seen in the video below will feed on small fishes.
 Their mouth is large and the prey is swallowed whole.
 Despite their looks they are surprisingly well camouflaged.
 When threatened they spread their wings and swim off.
 They are slow moving fishes.
 With their large pectoral fins spread out they are a stunning sight to see moving across the reef.